Operational Markovianization in Randomized Benchmarking

 \subsection{Subsystem Pauli-twirled noise}

-We now consider the same 1$\syst$+1$\env$ qubit model but where instead of interleaving $XY4$ pulses, we consider noise that has been Pauli-twirled on qubit $\syst$ (e.g., via \gls{rc}).
+We now consider the same 1$\syst$+1$\env$ qubit model but where instead of interleaving $XY4$ pulses, we consider noise that has been Pauli-twirled on qubit $\syst$.
 We now fix a value for $\tau$ and simply denote $\Lambda$ as the noise channel for all time steps.
 We distinguish between \gls{spam} noise terms $\Lambda_0=\Lambda_{m+1}$ and the \emph{bulk} noise terms $\Lambda_1=\Lambda_2=\ldots=\Lambda_m$ (i.e., all non-\gls{spam} noise).
 Since we deal with a single-qubit, and \gls{rc} does not change the logical structure of quantum circuits (e.g., does not increase their depth), we take the limit of perfect Pauli-twirled noise on $\syst$.

-In Fig.~\ref{fig: rb rc numerical}, we numerically demonstrate Result~\ref{result: rc and rb} by comparing the analytical average sequence fidelities (computed according to~\cite{PRXQuantum.2.040351}) with different choices of either bare noise or $\syst$-Pauli twirled noise for the bulk terms and the \gls{spam} ones; we also show the behavior of the variance of the sequence fidelity with respect to sequence length for a set of 40 numerical samples, all either with bare noise or $\syst$-Pauli twirled noise.
+In Fig.~\ref{fig: rb rc numerical}, we numerically demonstrate Result~\ref{result: rc and rb} by comparing the analytical average sequence fidelities (computed according to~\cite{PRXQuantum.2.040351}) with different choices of either bare noise or $\syst$-Pauli-twirled noise for the bulk terms and the \gls{spam} ones; we also show the behavior of the variance of the sequence fidelity with respect to sequence length for a set of 40 numerical samples, all either with bare noise or $\syst$-Pauli-twirled noise.

-For the behavior of the average sequence fidelity with respect to \gls{spam}, we should point out that an overall increase in fidelity due to $\syst$-Pauli twirled noise is incidental in this example; other than this, it is clear that decays remain non-exponential and that whenever \gls{spam} terms ($\Lambda_0$ and $\Lambda_{m+1}$) coincide, it is irrelevant for the decay whether all other terms were $\syst$-Pauli twirled or not.
+For the behavior of the average sequence fidelity with respect to \gls{spam}, we should point out that an overall increase in fidelity due to $\syst$-Pauli-twirled noise is incidental in this example; other than this, it is clear that decays remain non-exponential and that whenever \gls{spam} terms ($\Lambda_0$ and $\Lambda_{m+1}$) coincide, it is irrelevant for the decay whether all other terms were $\syst$-Pauli-twirled or not.
 While we do not argue about the feasibility of operationally twirling \gls{spam} noise, it is conceivable that this could be achieved at least partially on either the state preparation term or the measurement one (which in practice are indistinguishable).